-We are happy to publish yet another guide prepared by one of our players, Shrigulax, from region America.
+We are happy to publish yet another guide prepared by one of our players, Shrigulax, from the US region.
 This time we are tackling the important subject of the Battle Events.
 Enjoy!

 The post was originally published on Shrigulax’s Tumblr: https://shirigulax-questland.tumblr.com/post/172942104648/questland-how-to-event-this-guide-intends-to

 This guide intends to cover the basics of the events in Questland in their current incarnation as of today (04/26/2018).